availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

 deductions, focusing on a single sequence of coordinates at a time.
 With more sophisticated graph analysis tools, we can model how routes connect into higher-level network structures and then use these models to improve the individual HMMM results.
-Utimately, map matching is a decision making problem, data science yields better decisions, and Python is the programming language for data science.
+Ultimately, map matching is a decision making problem, data science yields better decisions, and Python is the programming language for data science.